Fall Colors Celebration

 - Tie a ribbon to the Living Memory Tree to honor someone you’ve loved and lost

-- Explore the grounds using our self-guided walking tour brochure (PDF)
+- Explore the grounds using our self-guided walking tour brochure (PDF) or grab a cemetery-inspired scavenger hunt at our Information tent to learn more about nature at Lakewood.

 - Walk through the historic Lakewood Memorial Chapel